 (Co-Composer, Arranger, MD)

-Brent Morden (He/Him) is thrilled to bring his talents as a composer, arranger, and music director to Infernal.
+Brent Morden is thrilled to bring his talents as a composer, arranger, and music director to Infernal.
 Brent’s career has seen him conduct his award-winning band works in venues including Carnegie Hall, write music & lyrics for two comedy musicals produced at Columbia University, and assist acclaimed music director Rob Fisher.
-Nowadays Brent works as Program Manager for Every Voice Choirs, an NYC-based children’s choir nonprofit, and teaches voice at From Stage to Screen in Huntington, NY.
-Brent graduated Phi Beta Kappa from Columbia University in 2019.
+Nowadays Brent works as Program Manager for Every Voice Choirs, an NYC-based children’s choir nonprofit, and teaches voice & musical theatre at From Stage to Screen in Huntington, NY.
+Brent graduated magna cum laude from Columbia University in 2019.
 In his spare time, Brent enjoys lifting weights and running in the park.
-More at www.brentmordenmusic.com.
+More at www.brentmordenmusic.com and @extramordenary.

 THE MINDS BEHIND THE MAGIC